Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

 \begin{prop} Suppose that $G $ is weakly hyperbolic relative to $X$ and $\Hl $.
 Then for any $\mu \ge 1$, $c\ge 0$, there exists a constant $D=D(\mu , c)>0$ such that $s_{\mu , c}(n)\le Dn $ for any $n\in \mathbb N$. \end{prop}

 The proof of this proposition repeats the proof of its relatively hyperbolic analogue, Proposition 3.2 in Section 3 of \cite{Osi07}, almost verbatim after few changes in notation and terminology.
 In fact, the key tool in the proof of Proposition 3.2 in \cite{Osi07} was Lemma 2.7 from the same paper, which has a direct analogue, namely Lemma \ref{omega}, in our situation.
-Apart from this lemmas, the proof in \cite{Osi07} only uses general facts about hyperbolic spaces, so all arguments remain valid.
+Apart from this lemma, the proof in \cite{Osi07} only uses general facts about hyperbolic spaces, so all arguments remain valid.
 Since Proposition \ref{sn} plays a central role in our paper, we reproduce here the proof for convenience of the reader.

-The following obvious fact observation will often be used without special references.
-If $q_1$, $q_2$ are connected components of some path in $\G $, then for any two vertices $u\in q_1$ and $v\in q_2$, we have $\dxh (u,v)\le 1$.
-Note also that replacing $p_i$ for each $i\in I$ with a single edge labelled by a letter from the corresponding alphabet $H_\lambda \setminus\{ 1\}$ does not change $\widehat \ell (p_i)$.
+The following obvious observation will often be used without special references.
+If $q_1$, $q_2$ are two components of some path in $\G $ that are connected, then for any two vertices $u\in q_1$ and $v\in q_2$, we have $\dxh (u,v)\le 1$.
+Note also that replacing $p_i$ for each $i\in I$ with a single edge labelled by a letter from the corresponding alphabet $H_\lambda $ does not change $\widehat \ell (p_i)$.
 Thus we assume that for each $i\in I$, $p_i$ is a single edge.
 Below we also use the following notation for vertices of $\P $:

-The following immediate corollary of Lemma \ref{qg} will be used several times. \begin{lem} For any $\delta \ge 0$, $\lambda \ge 1$, $c\ge 0$, there exists a constant $\theta =\theta(\delta , \lambda , c)\ge 0$ with the following property.
-Let $Q$ be a quadrangle in a $\delta$--hyperbolic space whose sides are $(\lambda , c)$--quasi--geodesic.
-Then each side of $Q$ belongs to the closed $\theta $--neighborhood of the union of the other three sides. \end{lem} \begin{proof} Obviously $\theta =\kappa (\lambda , c) + 2\delta$, where $\kappa (\lambda , c)$ is the constant provided by Lemma \ref{qg}, works. \end{proof}
+The following immediate corollary of Lemma \ref{qg} will be used several times. \begin{lem} For any $\delta \ge 0$, $\mu \ge 1$, $c\ge 0$, there exists a constant $\theta =\theta(\delta , \mu , c)\ge 0$ with the following property.
+Let $Q$ be a quadrangle in a $\delta$--hyperbolic space whose sides are $(\mu , c)$--quasi--geodesic.
+Then each side of $Q$ belongs to the closed $\theta $--neighborhood of the union of the other three sides. \end{lem} \begin{proof} Obviously $\theta =\kappa (\mu , c) + 2\delta$, where $\kappa (\mu , c)$ is the constant provided by Lemma \ref{qg}, works. \end{proof}

-From now on, we fix $\lambda $ and $c$.
-Without loss of generality we may assume $\theta = \theta(\delta , \lambda , c)$ to be a positive integer.
+From now on, we fix $\mu $ and $c$.
+Without loss of generality we may assume $\theta = \theta(\delta , \mu , c)$ to be a positive integer.
 The proof of Proposition \ref{sn} is by induction on $n$.
 We begin with the case $n\le 4$.

-\begin{lem} For any $\lambda \ge 1$, $c\ge 0$, and $n\le 4$, $s_{\lambda , c}(n)$ is finite. \end{lem}
+\begin{lem} For any $\mu \ge 1$, $c\ge 0$, and $n\le 4$, $s_{\mu , c}(n)$ is finite. \end{lem}